asidiali/ab-positive/README.md

 # AB+
 A lightweight, approachable A/B testing component for React.

 The goal of this component is to provide a flexible barebones split testing setup for your React components with minimal implementation overhead.
-AB+ exposes key callbacks for handling experiments and reporting on variants, which works great for transmitting analytics events and performing further rendering operations.
+AB+ exposes key callbacks for handling experiments and reporting on variants, which can be used for things like transmitting analytics events and performing further rendering operations.

 *Please note: this project is a work-in-progress.
 Help is greatly welcomed!*